Finding the Best Places to Retire Since 2006!

 Living Costs: Placencia is one of Belize's most expensive areas.
 Produce (avocados, mangoes, bananas) is inexpensive, but processed foods are pricey.
 Dinners out run about $5 to $10 per person.
-If renting, estimates are that a couple can live here comfortably for $18,000 to $27,000 USD per year, depending on lifestyle, travel to the States, etc.
+If renting, estimates are that a couple can live here comfortably for about $2,000 to $2,500 per month, depending on lifestyle, travel to the States when the coronavirus pandemic dies down, etc.

 Home Prices: Rentals start at around $400 per month.
 Condos and houses start in the mid-$200,000s.